 North Fork Quinault River Trail contains two trails perfect for overnight backpacking trips in Olympic National Park.
 The first is a 21-mile loop of moderate difficulty.
 It’s popular with those that are new to backpacking.
 The other is a 47-mile loop (known as North Fork/Skyline Loop) that is very strenuous.
 Most take 5 to 8 days to do the hike.
 Mountain goats, elk, and black bears are commonly spotted on both hikes.

 Learn more about North Fork Quinault River Trail.

-Olympic National Park backpacking doesn’t get much better than this.
+Backpacking in Olympic National Park doesn’t get much better than this.
 The Enchanted Valley trail is 26 roundtrip miles of awesome.
 It winds through old growth forests, over countless streams and rivers, into the wide valley of the Quinault River.
 A panorama of snowcapped peaks and thousands of cascading waterfalls greet you.
 Wildlife is abundant here with bear, deer, elk, coyote, and beaver calling the valley home.
 The now-closed Enchanted Valley chalet has been a popular destination since the 1930s.

 Learn more about Enchanted Valley.